Final act of the autophagy symphony: Whole-organism orchestration of autophagy termination

 Importance of Autophagy

-Although autophagy is an intensively studied process that plays a major role both in normal development and in a wide variety of diseases, several important aspects of autophagy remain to be elucidated.
 For instance, whereas the vast majority of studies have focused on how cells regulate the activation of autophagy, it remains largely unknown how cells and organisms shut off autophagy in response to returning nutrient availability.

 Challenges in Research

 The limited knowledge of autophagy termination is partly due to a lack of available tools and appropriate methods.
-Addressing these challenges will not only provide important insight into this fundamental aspect of the autophagic process but may potentially also identify new targets for the development of drugs to manipulate this phase of autophagy.
+Addressing these challenges will not only provide important insight into this fundamental aspect of the autophagic process, but may potentially also identify new targets for the development of drugs to manipulate this phase of autophagy.

 Project Goals

-In FINALphagy, I will develop new genetic and computational tools to quantify and manipulate the temporal dynamics of autophagy in an entire organism.
+- Quantify and manipulate the temporal dynamics of autophagy in an entire organism.

 - Unravel key mechanisms of autophagy termination in individual cells within a tissue.